Inspiaaa/Trailsmith/README.md

 Trailsmith is a collection of lightweight, fast, and easy-to-use command-line utilities for processing and transforming GPX files, built with Rust.
 Whether you're cleaning up GPS data, converting formats, or optimizing tracks, Trailsmith helps you streamline your GPX workflows with minimal effort.

-All tools are unified to a single command line interface via subcommands.
+All tools are available through a unified command-line interface via subcommands.
+Alternatively, you can build and use each tool independently by compiling from source.

-**Help:**
+## Usage

 ```
-A collection of command-line tools for working with GPX files

 Usage: trailsmith.exe <COMMAND>

 Commands: